 In response to the Florida Department of Education's (FLDOE) requirement for all state-sanctioned schools (i.e., Differentiated Accountability Schools) to have data for progress reporting, Baseline, Fall, and Winter Interim Assessment tests have been developed.
-Assessments are available in reading for Grades 3 - 10; mathematics for Grades 3-8, Algebra I, and Geometry; and science for Grades 5, 8, and Biology I. These assessments should be used as diagnostic tools to determine students' knowledge or preparedness.
+Assessments are available in reading for Grades 3 - 10; mathematics for Grades 3-8, Algebra I, and Geometry; science for Grades 5, 8, and Biology I; and social studies for Civics and U.S. History.
+These assessments should be used as diagnostic tools to determine students' knowledge or preparedness.